javier123454321/economic_equilibrium/README.md

 ### Accesibility

-I tried to keep the HTML to be fairly semantic, but got into trouble when doing the tooltip.
+I tried to keep the HTML to be fairly semantic, using proper elements according to their function, but got into trouble when doing the tooltip.
+Currently it uses the aria-describedby label which will partially help, but is not sufficient.
 I felt like I uncovered a can of worms in regards to accessibility that I did not expect.
 TODO is to create all the right states including hover, hidden, and expanded.

+### Testing

+I approached this, not necessarily in a test-driven way, but did put an emphasis on testing.
+Overall, the approach that I prefer is integration testing rather than purely unit testing, as integration tests are more useful and informative, in my opinion.
+This proved useful already, allowing me to edit and refactor with confidence as I added more application logic here.